ArthurTRamos/Grocery-Store---Web-Project/README.md

 ![Navegation](images/navigation.jpeg)

 The mock-ups are:
-- Landing Page:
+- Landing Page: pagina-inicial.html/css

 - Sign up/in Page: SignIn.png and SignUp.png

+- Add an ADM and a Product: pagina-de-registro.html/css

-- CRUD Page:
+- CRUD Page: CRUD.jpeg

-- User Page:
+- User Page: Profile.png

-- Cart Page:
+- Cart Page: Cart.png

-- Section Page:
+- Section Page: Section.jpeg

-- Product Page:
+- Product Page: product.html/css

 Regarding the information we will store on the server, we will need to save both clients' and administrators' personal information, such as name, ID, address, phone number, and email.
 Additionally, we will store product information, including name, price, number of items sold, items in stock, image, and brand.